 - 1. A transient request form must be obtained from the student's major department or the Registrar's Office. - 2.
 The form must be completed by the student's advisor, who must approve specific courses to be taken as a transient student.
-(The Regents' Testing Coordinator at Valdosta State must approve Regents' testing at another institution.) - The form must be taken to the Admissions Office for evaluation of proposed transient courses.

-- 4. The form must be signed by the head of the department. - 5.
+(The Regents' Testing Coordinator at Valdosta State must approve Regents' testing at another institution.) - 3.
+The form must be taken to the Admissions Office for evaluation of proposed transient courses. - 4.
+The form must be signed by the head of the department. - 5.
 All holds (such as traffic fines, library fines, etc.) must be cleared with the appropriate office before a transient request can be processed. - 6.
 The completed transient request form should be returned to the Registrar's Office for processing. - 7.
 Students should contact the school they are planning to attend to inquire about admission requirements. - 8.
 Students must request an official transcript from the other institution for transfer credit evaluation by the VSU Admissions Office.

-Credit will not be accepted and posted to the Valdosta State University record until an official transcript has been received from the other institution, and all transfer credit requirements have been met as specified in the current VSU Catalog.
-Transfer credit applied to degree requirements may be used to satisfy hours but will not be calculated into the student's VSU cumulative grade point average requirements for graduation.
+Credit will not be accepted and posted to the Valdosta State University record until an official transcript has been received from the other institution, and all transfer credit requirements have been met as specified in the current VSU Bulletin.
+Credit accepted in transfer will not be calculated into the student's Valdosta State University grade point average.
 Credit is not acceptable in transfer for students who are on academic suspension at Valdosta State University without their VSU Dean's prior approval.
-Valdosta State University accepts a maximum of 60 transfer semester hours from a junior college and a minimum of 90 total semester hours in transfer.
-Of the 40 semester hours immediately preceding graduation, at least 30 must be taken in residence at VSU.
-Any student admitted to the University for the final year must be in residence for two semesters and must complete in this time at least 30 semester hours in residence, including 21 hours of senior college work in the major.
-Students who have not attended Valdosta State University for over one year must apply for readmission and must satisfy degree requirements as specified in the VSU Catalog current at the time of reapplication.
+Valdosta State University accepts a maximum of 60 transfer semesters hours from a junior college and a maximum of 90 total semester hours in transfer.
+In addition, a grade of "C" (average of 2.0 on a 4.0 scale) is required for course credit to be accepted in transfer.
+Students who have not attended Valdosta State University for over one year must apply for readmission and must satisfy degree requirements as specified in the VSU Bulletin current at the time of application.